matrixsmaster/NanoRVI/README.md

-## A very minimalistic implementation of RISC-V 32i ISA emulator, capable of running serious code
+## NanoRVI - a very minimalistic implementation of RISC-V 32i ISA emulator, capable of running serious code

 Probably the simpleset implementation in the existence.
 The emulation core is only about 288 lines of pure C code.